Opportunities

 • Joseph Rago Memorial Fellowship for Excellence in Journalism: The Joseph Rago Memorial Fellowship for Excellence in Journalism provides a nine-month internship with The Wall Street Journal’s editorial team.
 This annual fellowship is open to recent college and journalism school graduates and journalists with less than five years’ experience.

 • Junior Fellows, First Things: This program is for graduating seniors and recent graduates.
 Fellows work closely with the editors to produce the magazine and its website.
 The one-year, full-time fellowship includes housing and a modest stipend.
-Deadline is March 13.

 • Koch Associate Program: The Koch Associate Program (KAP) is a funded, year-long opportunity––job placement and coursework through Koch's Market-Based Management––for high-performing, early-career individuals to accelerate their professional growth.
 KAP equips associates with the principles, network, and resources to succeed as social entrepreneurs: leaders who come from all walks of life and use their unique gifts to advance positive changes in society and help people improve their lives.
-The summer deadline is May 31, though early decision is available if you apply earlier.

 • Poynter-Koch Media and Journalism Fellowship: Participants will have the opportunity to find placement as a paid, full-time journalist at a participating news outlet, joining colleagues who are passionate about journalism and the critical role of the free press in society.
 You’ll learn from each other, on the job, and from a robust, real-world curriculum presented by seasoned, professional journalists.